Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 modifications done to elements within your address book will remain after refreshing or closing your browser.
 Please note that your initial contacts are fictional characters that were included by default.

+### What is a PWA?
+It's a web app that will not crash if there's no internet access.
+Anyhow, features that rely completely on the network will not be available.
+PWA are able to load fetched data when there is no network, sync in the background and seamlessly do things while providing a native-like experience for users.

 ### PWA's folder structure vs. Static / Vanilla JS website's architecture